jasonkresch/protect/README.md

 (11496013529637860221919730206355387223102005066697739921363561317831349586700, 76204896272524372731756530748799401765655575344541547788929707715182487989417)
 ```

-One would then take each of those shares and store them directly to each server.
+One would then take each of those shares and store one of each directly to the corresponding server.

 Alternatively, one can initiate the DKG immediately without pre-storing shares to create shares of a random secret.